-Similarly, together with Gran Teatre del Liceu in Barcelona, we are promoting "El Liceu a la fresca", (El Liceu al fresco) an event taking the best opera to the streets.
+Similarly, we promoted, together with Gran Teatre del Liceu in Barcelona, we are promoting "El Liceu a la fresca", (El Liceu al fresco) an event enabled to take the best opera to the streets.
 In 2016, La Bohème was shown in 100 Catalan cities on giant screens, in an unforgettable experience.
 In 2017, more than 100,000 people saw Il Trovatore broadcast in 166 Spanish cities.
 The event was repeated in 2018, with more than 100,000 people watching Manon Lescaut, by Giacomo Puccini, at more than 295 locations.

 We also supported online streaming of opera on new platforms such as the Palco Digital (Digital Box Seat), where the best opera can be enjoyed online.
 Last season Otello and I Puritani were followed in 140 countries.